jsloop42/dreamlisp/Language Guide.md

 Here we are importing `deftest` which takes a variable number of arguments which is represented by `n`. `is` takes only two arguments, so its arity is `2`.

 The default module is called `user` which is the module that the REPL initializes into.
 REPL also loads one other module which is the `core`.

-## Lazy sequence

-Higher order collection functions like `map/n`, `foldl/3`, `foldr/3`, etc., by default, produces a lazy sequence.
-The operations are deferred until we force evaluation either by applying other list functions over the lazy sequence like `first/1` or `take/2`, or using `doall/1`.

 ## Core Module